rwardle/auction-sniper-java/README.md

 ## Acceptance tests

-Acceptance tests are written as BDD scenarios using [Serenity and the Screenplay pattern][serenity].
+[Acceptance tests][features] are written as BDD scenarios using [Serenity and the Screenplay pattern][serenity].
 They can be run end-to-end against the GUI or can be run directly against the domain model.

+[features]: src/acceptanceTest/kotlin/test/auctionsniper/features
 [serenity]: http://serenity-bdd.info/docs/articles/screenplay-tutorial.html

 ## Openfire